Anhalotine: Biosynthesis

 Anhalotine shares the biosynthetic pathway common to peyote's tetrahydroisoquinoline alkaloids, beginning with the amino acid L-tyrosine.
 Tyrosine undergoes decarboxylation to tyramine, followed by meta-hydroxylation, para-O-methylation, and cyclization via a Pictet-Spengler reaction with formaldehyde (derived from S-adenosylmethionine).
 This yields anhalidine, which is then N,N-dimethylated to form the quaternary anhalotine.

 Pharmacology

-As a quaternary ammonium compound, anhalotine is highly polar and poorly crosses the blood-brain barrier, suggesting minimal central nervous system activity.
-No dedicated pharmacological studies or human/animal bioassays have been conducted on anhalotine, likely due to its trace occurrence and the challenges of isolating sufficient quantities.
+As a bicyclic quaternary ammonium compound, anhalotine is highly polar and poorly crosses the blood-brain barrier, suggesting minimal central nervous system activity.
+No dedicated pharmacological studies or human/animal bioassays have been conducted on anhalotine, likely due to the challenges of isolating sufficient quantities.
 It is not considered to contribute significantly to the psychoactive effects of peyote, which are primarily attributed to mescaline.

 Legal status

 Anhalotine is not specifically scheduled under international conventions such as the Convention on Psychotropic Substances or in major national drug laws, including the U.S. Controlled Substances Act.
-However, it is a constituent of Lophophora williamsii, which is classified as a Schedule I controlled substance in the United States owing to its mescaline content.
-Exemptions exist for traditional religious use by members of the Native American Church.
+However, it is a constituent of Lophophora williamsii, which is classified as a Schedule I controlled substance in the United States owing to the mescaline content.
+Exemptions exist for religious use by members of the Native American Church.